 Are you looking for a unique breakfast at Disney Aulani Resort on Oahu?
 Keep scrolling for my honest review of the Disney Aulani Character Breakfast and whether or not it’s worth booking.

-This Disney Aulani character breakfast review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Disney Aulani character breakfast review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a fun breakfast experience on Oahu?

 Our family recently did the Disney Aulani character breakfast on Oahu.
 It’s open to anyone, not just people staying at the Disney Aulani Resort.

 Keep scrolling to read our honest Aulani character breakfast review and find out whether or not it’s worth adding to your Oahu itinerary.